Angelus Silesius: Early life and education

 Scheffler obtained his early education at the Elisabethsgymnasium (Saint Elizabeth's Gymnasium, or high school) in Breslau.
 His earliest poems were written and published during these formative years.
-Scheffler was probably influenced by the recently published works of poet and scholar Martin Opitz and by one of his teachers, poet Christoph Köler.
+Scheffler was probably influenced by the recently published works of the poet and scholar Martin Opitz and by one of his teachers, the poet Christoph Köler.

 He subsequently studied medicine and science at the University of Strasbourg (or Strassburg) in Alsace for a year in 1643.
-It was a Lutheran university with a course of study that embraced Renaissance humanism.
+It was then a Lutheran university with a course of study that embraced Renaissance humanism.
 From 1644 to 1647, he attended Leiden University.
 At this time, he was introduced to the writings of Jacob Böhme (1575–1624) and became acquainted with one of Böhme's friends, Abraham von Franckenberg (1593–1652), who probably introduced him to ancient Kabbalist writings, alchemy, and hermeticism, and to mystic writers living in Amsterdam.
 Franckenberg had been compiling a complete edition of Böhme's work at the time Scheffler resided in the Netherlands.
 The Dutch Republic provided refuge to many religious sects, mystics, and scholars who were persecuted elsewhere in Europe.
 Scheffler then went to Italy and enrolled in studies at the University of Padua in Padua in September 1647.
 A year later, he received a doctoral degree in philosophy and medicine and returned to his homeland.